Forensic Evidence Collection for Texas Nurses

 Use knowledge about growth and development to manage the interview and examination process.
 As with any interview, use open-ended questions and document what the child says or how they react.
 A toddler is unlikely to be able to describe much of the occurrence, however a school-age child might be able to describe the traumatic event.
 Also document how the child reacts to adult family members.
-For example, do they appear fearful or clingy?
+For example, does the child appear fearful or clingy?

 While the primary goal is to obtain necessary information, be aware of personal feelings when interviewing a child.
 A nurse may communicate attitudes that might create or increase a patient’s trauma.
-Tune in to the pediatric patient’s emotional state and limit interviewing as much as possible.
-In fact, if the child has already been interviewed about the incident, what they say may come from that source rather than the actual event (Barnett et al., 2008).
+Tune in to the pediatric patient’s emotional state and speak with an open, nonjudgmental tone.
+Avoid leading or suggestive questioning.
+Instead, ask open-ended questions like “Tell me why you are here today” or “Is there anything you are worried or confused about?”
+(Jenny & Crawford-Jakubiak, 2013).

 Nurses are in a position to provide a safe environment for the child to disclose abuse (Finn, 2011).
 A nurse’s intervention can prevent further injury or even death.
 But, this intervention will also affect family members.
 Revelation of a child-harming situation can have devastating effects on other family members.
 Be prepared to give support to non-offending family members who must now deal with the impact of this news (Berrien, 2013).